 DJI supply approximately 70% of the consumer and commercial drone market.
-DJI are the company, which the rest of the market are chasing.
 Their latest drones are the Mavic Air 2 and the Mavic Mini.
 Their high end industrial drone is the Matrice 300 RTK.

-DJI are also a Chinese Company with its headquarters in Shenzhen.
-They also have offices in the United States (Los Angeles), Germany, Netherlands, Japan, South Korea, Beijing, Shanghai, and Hong Kong.
+They are a Chinese Company with its headquarters in Shenzhen and have offices in the United States (Los Angeles), Germany, Netherlands, Japan, South Korea, Beijing, Shanghai, and Hong Kong.

-Along with the top of the range drones, DJI also manufacture Propulsion systems, which includes the motor, ESC and propellers.
+Along with the top of the range drones, DJI manufacture Propulsion systems, which include the motor, ESC and propellers.

 With DJI supplying the full propulsion system and flight controllers, you have everything for the UAV solution you need.